Dateline: Cairo, Egypt

 There is no doubt that many formerly great western cities have nearly died off.
 There are those still living who can recall growing up in a vibrant Detroit, which in the 1950s enjoyed the highest standard of living and homeownership rate in the United States and quite possibly in the world.

 In that post-war era, there were few places better to live than Detroit, and two million people did, buoyed further by the sounds of Motown that gave the place a sense of culture and pride.

 Today, of course, Detroit is a total mess.
 Its population has shrunk to barely a quarter of its halcyon days just several decades ago.
-Even the homeless don’t want to squat in many of the city’s abandoned houses; it’s literally a buyer’s market for the homeless who can be pickier than ever about where they lay their head.
+Even the homeless don’t want to squat in many of the city’s abandoned houses; it’s literally a buyer’s market for the homeless who can be pickier than ever about where they lay their heads.

 Even the most daring don’t dare set foot in some Detroit neighborhoods out of fear for their safety.
-In others, entire neighborhoods have become so abandoned that the distinction between forest and urban area has blurred.
+In others, entire neighborhoods have become so abandoned that the distinction between forest and urban areas has blurred.
 And not one supermarket chain has a single outlet in Detroit.

 The story is true in other cities across the United States and western Europe where the offshoring of industry has left a mark.

 Meanwhile, I’ve met numerous Latin Americans who grew up in the days of different problems: kidnappings, ransoms, and all other sorts of crime.
 These threats have calmed in many Latin capitals, but there are still plenty of places where they remain.

 If you’re successful, the concept of decaying urban areas and rising crime is a concern.
 And while I doubt you or I will be speaking at the next Davos forum, there is still something we can learn from the so-called “Davos Effect”.